Skip to content

 Homelab project · The Archives · Multi-Agent Document AI

-The Archives isn't one model answering questions — it's a team.
-Specialists handle what you came for; a core of shared-intelligence agents reads, connects, and enriches everything behind them.
+One generic model can't file your taxes and read your lab results.
+The Archives runs a team: specialists do the work you came for, while a core of shared-intelligence agents reads, connects, and enriches everything behind them.

 Specialist agents — what you came for